Admitted Doctor of Philosophy Students

-Whether you live on campus or off, whether you are full-time or part-time, start your Asbury Seminary experience by joining us for two days of information and community at New Student Orientation (NSO) on either the Kentucky or Florida Dunnam Campus!
-At orientation, you will have a chance to connect with other students, as well as some faculty and staff who will be teaching courses and helping you navigate your time at Asbury Seminary.
-On your campus tour, you will learn how to collect and send mail at the Seminary Post Office (SPO), check out books at the library, find your classes, and (most-importantly) where to go for lunch and dinner!
-During Ph.D. specific sessions, you will gain understanding in the basic components and process of your program, and you will register for courses.
+Whether you live on campus or off, start your Asbury Seminary experience by joining us for 2-3 days of information and community at New Student Orientation (NSO) on the Kentucky campus!
+At orientation, you will have a chance to connect with other students, as well as faculty and staff who will be teaching courses and helping you navigate your time at Asbury Seminary.
+On your campus tour, you will learn how to collect and send mail at the Seminary Post Office (SPO), check out books at the library, find your classes, and where to go for lunch and dinner!
+During Ph.D. specific sessions, you will gain understanding of the basic components and process of your program, and you will meet your faculty mentor and register for courses.

 To register, please visit the NSO page and follow the registration link.

 International students should also review the guidelines posted online (here) for more information about the visa application process.
 Please also plan on attending International New Student Orientation immediately before NSO.
 More information will be sent to you about this by the Manager of International Student Services.

 Enrolling Your Children in Area Schools

 For more information about area schools for children, we suggest referring to the resources for your local municipalities: